skiselev/omega/Mainboard_Building_Instructions.md

 ## Troubleshooting Tips

 * Inspect your board for any soldering issues
-* Check the jumpers and the switches settings.
+* Check the jumpers settings
-* Make sure that your system is getting the power, and that power supply voltage is within 5% range of the nominal voltage (5V)
+* Make sure that your system is getting the power, and that power supply voltage is within 5% range of the nominal voltage (5 V)
+* Start troubleshooting using C-BIOS image first.
+Once C-BIOS boots, proceed with MSX2 BIOS
+  * C-BIOS will initialize the VDP (and show an error message) even the SRAM is not installed or if components related to SRAM are not working.
+  * C-BIOS does not access the RTC, and will boot and work even if the RTC IC (U5 RP5C01) is not installed or defective.
 * Observe the system activity
   * Does it produce any picture?
+    * Does your display or TV show "no signal" message?
+In this case VDP is not being initialized correctly, or there is an issue with the NTSC/PAL encoder U47 (CXA1645).
+Check VDP output and U47 input signals.
+    * Does your display show that NTSC or PAL input has been detected, yet the screen is black?
+If using MSX2 BIOS, this likely means that the CPU can't access the RTC IC U5 (RP5C01).
+Try using C-BIOS instead.
+It doesn't access RTC, and should work in this case.
-  * Using multimeter with frequency measurement or an oscilloscope check for pulses on the key processor and chipset signals:
+  * Using multimeter with the frequency measurement function or an oscilloscope check key CPU and VDP signals:
-    * (CPU clock) signals
+    * CLK signal on U3 (VDP), pin 8.
+It should be a 3.579545 MHz square wave signal
+    * CLK signal on U1 (CPU), pin 6.
+It should be a 3.579545 MHz square wave signal
-    * A0 signal on the CPU
+    * A0 signal on U1 (CPU), pin 30.
+This is a good indicator of CPU activity.
+There should be a few hundred kHz pulses
-    * /RD, and /WR signals CPU signals
+    * /RD and /WR signals on U1 (Z80 CPU), pins 21 and 22 respectively.
+These signals are also a good indicator of CPU activity.
+There should be a few hundred kHz pulses
+    * /MEM_RD signal on U26, pin 1.
+This signal generated (goes low) every time CPU fetches data from memory.
+There should be a few hundred kHz pulses
+    * /ROM_CS and /RAM0_CS signals on U6 (Flash ROM) pin 22, and U7 (SRAM) pin 22 respectively.
+These signals go low every time CPU accesses Flash ROM or SRAM.
+    * CSYNC signal on U3 (VDP), pin 6.
+It should be 15.734 kHz signal for NTSC	15.625 kHz for PAL.
+    * SYNCIN signal on U47, pin 10.
+It should be 15.734 kHz signal for NTSC	15.625 kHz for PAL.
+    * SCIN signal on U47, pin 6.
+It should be 3.579545 MHz for NTSC and	4.433618 MHz for PAL.
+    * RED, GREEN, and BLUE signals on U3 (VDP), pins 23, 22, and 24 respectively.